Ubaidbutt/my-blogs/blogs/great-software-engineers.md

 I would like to mention two people I have worked with who have truly inspired me with their skills:

 - Mahdi Pourziaei from Fashion Cloud: He was hands down the most talented engineer I have worked with so far in my career.
-- Fahad Heylaal from DAZN: Although I didn’t directly work with him in the team, he was the architect for our team and possesses the best communication skills I have seen from an engineer.
+- Fahad Heylaal from DAZN: Although I didn’t directly work with him in the team, he was the principal engineer for our team and possesses the best communication skills I have seen from an engineer.

 Both of them may not know this, but if you guys are reading this, thank you for inspiring me.